sweetalert2/sweetalert2-laravel/README.md

 ### Livewire components

 #### Realtime
-- The `$this->swalFire()` method will dispatch a [Livewire event](https://livewire.laravel.com/docs/events) with the options to the browser window within the current request (this also works on subsequent update requests).
+1. The `$this->swalFire()` method will dispatch a [Livewire event](https://livewire.laravel.com/docs/events) with the options to the browser window within the current request.
-- The blade partial template will listen for the Livewire event and will render the SweetAlert2 popup.
+2. The blade partial template will listen for the Livewire event and will render the SweetAlert2 popup.

+This works on the first request and subsequent Livewire update requests.
 #### First request or after redirect
-- The `Swal::fire()` method will pass the options to the [flashed session](https://laravel.com/docs/12.x/session#flash-data)
+1. The `Swal::fire()` method will pass the options to the [flashed session](https://laravel.com/docs/12.x/session#flash-data).
-- The blade partial template will show a popup on the first request, subsequent update requests will not show a popup, this behaviour can instead be achieved by using the realtime implementation above.
+2. The blade partial template will show a popup on the first request.

+This works only on the first request, not on Livewire update requests.

-This is ideal for showing messages after redirecting the user, for example if they lack permissions to view a page:
+This is ideal for showing messages after redirecting the user from a Livewire component, for example if they lack permissions to view a page:
 ```php
 public function boot()
 {